iterative/dvc.org/static/docs/command-reference/commit.md

 - Sometimes we want to clean up a code or configuration file in a way that doesn't cause a change in its results.
-We might write in-line documentation with comments, change indentation, remove some debugging printouts, or any other change that doesn't produce different output of pipeline stages.
-  `dvc commit` can help avoid having to reproduce a pipeline in these cases by forcing the update of the DVC-files.
+We might write in-line documentation with comments, change indentation, remove some debugging printouts, or any other change that doesn't produce different <abbr>outputs<abbr> of pipeline stages. `dvc commit` can help avoid having to reproduce a pipeline in these cases by forcing the update of the DVC-files.

 Let's take a look at what is happening in the fist scenario closely.
 Normally DVC commands like `dvc add`, `dvc repro` or `dvc run` commit the data to the